-It has been known for many years that dyslexia runs in families and there is accumulating evidence of its association with candidate genes (Paracchini, Scerri & Monaco, 2007).
-Thus, the prevalence of dyslexia is elevated in the offspring of parents with reading difficulties (e.g., Pennington & Lefly, 2001; Scarborough, 1990; Snowling, Gallagher & Frith, 2003).
-However the interpretation of these familial effects is not straightforward because of the interplay of genes and environment in contributing to reading outcomes (van Bergen, van der Leij & de Jong, 2014).
+It has been known for many years that dyslexia runs in families, and there is accumulating evidence of its association with candidate genes (Paracchini, Scerri, & Monaco, 2007).
+Thus, the prevalence of dyslexia is elevated in the offspring of parents with reading difficulties (e.g., Pennington & Lefly, 2001; Scarborough, 1990; Snowling, Gallagher, & Frith, 2003).
+However, the interpretation of these familial effects is not straightforward because of the interplay of genes and environment in contributing to reading outcomes (van Bergen, van der Leij, & de Jong, 2014).

-When considering the role of genetic and environmental factors in determining literacy outcomes, Particularly particularly important are gene-environment correlations - the influence of parental genes working through the environment (Plomin, DeFries, & Loehlin, 1977; Scarr & McCartney, 1983).
-Since a parent's genotype correlates with both the child's genotype (here a genetic risk of dyslexia) and the environment provided by the parent for the child (say a poor literacy environment), an example of a passive gene-environment correlation (passive rGE), it is not surprising that parental reading accounts for a small but significant amount of variance in the reading outcomes of children at family-risk of dyslexia, over and above a child's own cognitive skills (e.g. Carroll, Mundy & Cunningham, 2014).

-There are two further possible-types of gene-environment correlation which arguably need toshould be considered.
-First, an evocative rGE correlation in which a child who has inherited a genetic risk for dyslexia may evoke less literacy-related input from their parents than those without a family-risk and an active rGE correlation in which children who have a heritable propensity for dyslexia select environments in which there is little exposure to print.
+When considering the role of genetic and environmental factors in determining literacy outcomes, particularly important are gene-environment correlations (the influence of parental genes working through the environment; Plomin, DeFries, & Loehlin, 1977; Scarr & McCartney, 1983).
+Because a parent's genotype correlates with both the child's genotype (here a genetic risk of dyslexia) and the environment provided by the parent for the child (say, a poor literacy environment), an example of a passive gene-environment correlation (passive rGE), it is not surprising that parental reading accounts for a small but significant amount of variance in the reading outcomes of children at family risk of dyslexia, over and above a child's own cognitive skills (e.g., Carroll, Mundy, & Cunningham, 2014).
+There are two further types of rGE that should be considered.
+First, an evocative rGE correlation in which children who have inherited a genetic risk for dyslexia may evoke less literacy-related input from their parents than those without a family risk and an active rGE correlation in which children who have a heritable propensity for dyslexia select environments in which there is little exposure to print.

-A second, and possibly related, risk factor for dyslexia is a preschool language impairment (Bishop & Snowling, 2004 for a review); many children at family-risk of dyslexia experience delays and difficulties with speech and language development (e.g. Scarborough, 1990) and, on the other hand, many 'late talkers' have parents who report a history of reading difficulties (e.g. Duff, Reen, Plunkett & Nation, 2015).
-Here we investigate the non-cognitive risks associated with being at high risk of dyslexia either because of a family history of reading problems or because of a preschool language impairment and the predictors of 'readiness to learn'.
-We are particularly interested in whether family-risk of dyslexia accounts for variance in children's reading readiness and attention and behaviour at school entry, once other-important contextual and environmental factors are controlled, with special reference to the active, passive and evocative gene environment correlations associated with familial dyslexia.
+A second, and possibly related, risk factor for dyslexia is a preschool language impairment (for a review, see Bishop & Snowling, 2004); many children at family risk of dyslexia experience delays and difficulties with speech and language development (e.g., Scarborough, 1990), and many "late talkers" have parents who report a history of reading difficulties (e.g., Duff, Reen, Plunkett, & Nation, 2015).
+Here we investigate the noncognitive risks associated with being at high risk of dyslexia either because of a family history of reading problems or because of a preschool language impairment and the predictors of "readiness to learn."
+We are particularly interested in whether family risk of dyslexia accounts for variance in children's reading readiness and attention and behavior at school entry, once other important contextual and environmental factors are controlled.

-There are a small number of reports of subtle differences between the home literacy environments experienced by children at family-risk of dyslexia compared with those not atrisk: van Bergen, de Jong, Maassen and van der Leij (2014) found less shared reading between fathers with dyslexia and their children compared with controls and Torppa, Poikkeus, et al. (2007) found less frequent book, newspaper and magazine reading by parents in at-risk families (a likelyarguably a passive rGE) and more variable measures of shared reading when the children were two years of age (a possible active rGE).
-In addition, Scarborough, Dobrich and Hager (1991) reported that parents of children who went on to be dyslexic attributed limited shared storybook reading to their children's lack of interest in books (a likelywhich could be construed as an evocative rGE).
+There are a small number of reports of subtle differences between the home literacy environments experienced by children at family risk of dyslexia compared with those not at risk: van Bergen, de Jong, Maassen, and van der Leij (2014) found less shared reading between fathers with dyslexia and their children compared with controls, and Torppa et al. (2007) found less frequent book, newspaper, and magazine reading by parents in at-risk families (arguably a passive rGE) and more variable measures of shared reading when the children were 2 years of age (a possible active rGE).
+In addition, Scarborough, Dobrich, and Hager (1991) reported that parents of children who went on to be dyslexic attributed limited shared storybook reading to their children's lack of interest in books (which could be construed as an evocative rGE).